smorad/um_cisc_7026/lecture_12_transformers.typ

     - What it means to be alive #pause
     - Emotions like anger, jealousy, betrayal, love #pause
     - Personalities of each character #pause
-    - Why a human would murder another human #pause
-    - How humans react to emotions #pause
+    - How humans think #pause
-    - How to tell if someone lies
+    - How to separate truth and lies
 ]

 ==